Beer Pong Rules: How to Play and Dominate Your Friends

 However, if they fail to declare they are heating up they cannot call that they are on fire.

 What Happens in Beer Pong if the Ball Lands on Top of the Cups?

 The throw is a miss, but it rarely happens!

 Both underhand and overhand throws are permitted in the rules of beer pong.
 Throw however you like!

 How Does Beer Pong Work During Overtime?

 Each team sets up three more cups in a triangle shape and the game continues as normal.
-The team who scored the last cup takes the first throw and overtime may occur once again when one team sinks all of the opponent’s cups.
+The team who would have won the game had rebuttal not been called take the first throw.
+Overtime may occur once again when one team sinks all of the opponent’s cups.